vans163/rebar3_auto/README.md

 Use
 ---

-Add the plugin to your rebar config, since it is a developer tool and not necessary for building any project you work on I put it in `~/.config/rebar3/rebar.config`:
+Add the plugin only to your user local rebar config in `~/.config/rebar3/rebar.config`:

     {plugins, [rebar3_auto]}.

+If you add it to your project rebar.config, it will get unloaded each time compilation occurs, thus breaking it.

 Then run
 ```